 Toptracer is a great training aid, but it is also entertainment to support the fastest growing segment of golf — non-course golfers.
 The interesting thing is that this group considers themselves golfers and they buy equipment, gear, and play a lot.

-We anticipate that Toptracer will increase our range revenues by more than 30% making it a highly successful endeavor.
+In 2022 the Toptracer system increased our range revenues by more than 20% making it a highly successful endeavor.

 Will there be more community events at the Clubhouse?